-The answer to this question will vary from student to student, so there is no right or wrong answer.
+The answer to this question is that it really does depend on who you are and will vary from student to student, so there is no right or wrong answer.
 Some will choose to do 5 or more core academic courses every year and some will choose a variation of that.
-However, roughly two-thirds of New Trier students took 19 core academic credits over four years.
-In other words, two-thirds took 5 core academic courses for 3 years and 4 core academic courses for 1 year.
+However, 65% of New Trier students took 19 core academic credits over four years.
+In other words, 65% took 5 core academic courses for 3 years and 4 core academic courses for 1 year.
 If you are considering the four-year college path, then 4-5 core academic courses every year is strongly recommended.